aeraposo/Data-440-Raposo/project_2.md

                     crs = st_crs(uga_adm0))
 ```

 - The next task was to generate the households.
 I began the process by taking a slice (a sample) from the hhs dataframe.
 This slice contained 9,062,534 samples (sampling with replacement so we don't run out of data), which is the number we determined as the total number of house in Uganda.
 I then added an id column, which uniquely identifies each sample and joined the household locations with the samples taken based on corresponding id numbers.
 This step is crucial becuase without matching samples to the appropriate location, our population will be essentially random and will not likely resemble the actual population.
-The absolute weighted error of this sythetic population is 0 since all the observations in the slice are retrieved from the hhs data.<br/>
+The absolute weighted error of this sythetic population is 0.001120013.
+This error will certainly increase as we begin modeling adm1 and adm2 locations, since this error is compounded as we magnify the scope.<br/>

 ```
 hhs_samp <- slice_sample(hhs, n = uga_hhs_n, replace = TRUE)[ ,c(2,4:86)]